 Investigations That May Be Arranged

-The investigations recommended depend on the type of dizziness and the most likely causes based on the clinical history.
-Not everyone needs every test, the value of a careful history is precisely that it directs investigations efficiently.
+The investigations recommended depend on the type of dizziness and the most likely causes based on your history.
+Not everyone needs every test.
+The value of a careful history is precisely that it directs investigations efficiently.

-For cardiac dizziness, an ECG blood tests (including full blood count, electrolytes, thyroid function, and iron studies), and a Holter monitor are the standard first-line investigations.
-An echocardiogram is arranged when structural heart disease is suspected.
+For cardiac dizziness, an ECG, blood tests (including a full blood count, electrolytes, thyroid function, and iron studies), and a Holter monitor are the standard first-line investigations.
+An echocardiogram is arranged when a structural heart problem is suspected.
 Lying and standing blood pressure measurements are a simple but valuable addition to every dizziness assessment.
-For infrequent episodes, an implantable loop recorder provides long-term rhythm monitoring that can capture the cause of sporadic symptoms that no other test has explained.
+For infrequent episodes, an implantable loop recorder provides long-term rhythm monitoring that can capture the cause of sporadic symptoms no other test has explained.

-For vestibular dizziness, an ENT examination including hearing assessment is the starting point, often followed by videonystagmography or other vestibular function tests.
-For disequilibrium or suspected central causes, neuroimaging with CT or MRI of the brain may be recommended, particularly when dizziness is associated with new neurological symptoms such as double vision, slurred speech, facial numbness, or limb weakness, which always warrant urgent assessment.
+For vestibular dizziness, an ENT examination including a hearing assessment is the starting point, often followed by tests that record eye movements to assess inner ear function.
+For disequilibrium or suspected central causes, brain imaging with CT or MRI may be recommended, particularly when dizziness is associated with new neurological symptoms such as double vision, slurred speech, facial numbness, or limb weakness, which always warrant urgent assessment.

 Heart Matters Resource